(I)

 “Leaving as well, " said Mornard, “but Sylvia and I are going to New York.
 What about your studies?
 You are so close to finishing.”

-“I arranged to continue them in Mexico City.
+“I arranged to continue in Mexico City.
 One little push, and next time we meet, you will call me a Doctor.”

 “I look forward to that day.
 Be well.”